How Many Hours Is 80 Minutes

 Workplace Time Tracking

 Employees often log their shifts in minutes.
 Converting those entries to hours simplifies payroll calculations and helps managers analyze productivity.
-To give you an idea, a shift of 80 minutes translates to 1.33 hours, which can be recorded as 1.3 hours in a time‑sheet.
+Here's one way to look at it: a shift of 80 minutes translates to 1.33 hours, which can be recorded as 1.3 hours in a time‑sheet.

 Study Sessions Students frequently allocate study blocks in minutes.
 Knowing that a 80‑minute study session equals 1.33 hours allows them to plan weekly study time more efficiently, especially when using hour‑based goal setting.